Course overview#

 2. Teamwork studio (2 hours) [Compulsory attendance]: This is a studio where teams will build the key skills required to work as a team on an innovation project.
 Regular participation is in the studios is one of the assessment items.

-3. Planning and working hour (1 hour) [Optional attendance]: At the end of the teamwork studio, teams will an hour available in the studio spaces to work on their project with the presence of their legends.
+3. Planning and working hour (1 hour) [Compulsory attendance]: At the end of the teamwork studio, teams will have an hour available in the studio spaces to work on their project with the presence of their legends.

 Schedule#